risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.8/get-started.md

 (2 rows)
 ```

-## About RisingWave Standalone Mode
+## About RisingWave standalone mode

-RisingWave Standalone Mode is meant to be a simple Deployment Mode of RisingWave, designed to be minimal, easy to install and configure.
+RisingWave standalone mode is a simplified deployment mode for RisingWave.
+It is designed to be minimal, easy to install, and configure.

-In contrast to other deployment modes, for instance [Docker Compose](/deploy/risingwave-docker-compose.md) or [Kubernetes](/deploy/risingwave-kubernetes.md),
-RisingWave Standalone Mode starts the cluster as a single process.
-This means that services like `compactor`, `frontend`, `compute` and `meta` will all be embedded in this process.
+Unlike other deployment modes, for instance [Docker Compose](/deploy/risingwave-docker-compose.md) or [Kubernetes](/deploy/risingwave-kubernetes.md), RisingWave standalone mode starts the cluster as a single process.
+This means that services like `compactor`, `frontend`, `compute` and `meta` are all embedded in this process.

-For the State Store, we will use the embedded `LocalFs` Object Store, so there will be no need for an external service like `minio` or `s3`.

-For the Meta Store, we will use the embedded `SQLite` database, so there will be no need for an external service like `etcd`.
+For state store, we will use the embedded `LocalFs` Object Store, eliminating the need for an external service like `minio` or `s3`; for meta store, we will use the embedded `SQLite` database, eliminating the need for an external service like `etcd`.

-The RisingWave Standalone Mode will store its data in `~/risingwave` by default.
-This includes both `Metadata` and `State Data`.
+By default, the RisingWave standalone mode will store its data in `~/risingwave`, which includes both `Metadata` and `State Data`.

 For a batteries-included setup, with `monitoring` tools and external services like `kafka` fully included, you can use [Docker Compose](/deploy/risingwave-docker-compose.md) instead.
 If you would like to setup these external services manually, you may check out RisingWave's [Docker Compose](https://github.com/risingwavelabs/risingwave/blob/main/docker/docker-compose.yml), and run these services using the same configurations.